The Atlantic Institute

 Team Coordinator (Grants and Funding)

-Kim provides high-quality support as coordinator for grants and funding in support of the work of Global Atlantic Fellows and program staff.
+Kim provides high-quality support as coordinator for grants and funding in support of the work of Atlantic Fellows and program staff.
 Before arriving at the Institute, she was involved in managing student fees, academic records and scholarships.
 She has worked with charitable organizations, corporations and foreign education ministries to promote and manage the University of Oxford scholarships schemes.

 Maria Jeffery